Suchen

 Public libraries are places of joy, freedom, community and discovery - and right now they are under threat from funding cuts and widespread closures across the UK and further afield.
 With this brilliantly inventive collection, Ali Smith raises her voice in defence of our public libraries, celebrating their essential place in our culture and history.

-Fr.
-19.90
+CHF 19.90

 Verfügbarkeit: Am Lager